ritesh404/kudojs/docs/helper-functions.md

 ### `kudoJS.liftAn`

-lets us combine n separate wrapped values into one with a given function.
+combine n separate wrapped values into one with a given function.

 `liftAn(f: (a: A ...an: A) => B, ar: Array<Apply<A>>): Apply<B>`